 Unless exempt, candidates must complete IELTS (International English Language Testing System) academic version within 24 months before submitting their application to CPSA.
 Candidates require a minimum score of 7.0 in each test component.
 CPSA must be able to verify the test results with the issuing organization.

 A candidate is exempt from the English Language Proficiency Testing Standard if:

-The candidate’s undergraduate medical education was in a country other than Canada where English is a first and native language (listed below), or
+their undergraduate or postgraduate medical education experience is in a country where English is the first and native language*,

-- confirmation that the applicant was required to show evidence of English language proficiency in order to enter training or practice in that jurisdiction,
+- confirmation that the applicant showed evidence of English language proficiency in order to enter training or practice in that jurisdiction,

 - a copy of the candidate’s test results that were accepted at the time.